JETI 1211 Reference Spectroradiometer

 The JETI 1201 is a true reference instrument.
 I have been using it for a couple of years in this capacity.
 In addition to its inherent accuracy, it is an incredibly easy device to use.
 It is very small and portable and includes a nifty laser targeting system that makes precise aiming a breeze.
 This device suffers in comparison to the much more expensive devices available only in that it must be controlled by a PC.
 On the other hand, the Minolta and Photo Research spectros are standalone devices with high-quality optics and built-in LCD readouts.

 I never missed the lack of a standalone ability in the 1201.
-However, it does have one shortcoming that makes its use as a regular field instrument quite impractical.
-It has relatively low sensitivity.
+However, it does have a couple of shortcomings that makes its use as a regular field instrument quite impractical.
+First, it offers relatively low sensitivity.
 This means that when measuring sources with low light output, the 1201 becomes VERY slow.
-For example, reading a 20% stimulus window on a typical calibrated flat panel device requires nearly 90 seconds.
-In comparison, readings of 70% stimulus or above take 10 seconds or less.
+For example, reading 20% video window requires nearly 90 seconds.
+In comparison, readings of 70% video or above take 10 seconds or less.
 Thus, I found that it was best used for the purpose of correcting a tristimulus colorimeter, which then employed as the primary color analyzer.
+Second, with some colors the 1201's repeatability leaves something to be desired.

-This has now changed.
-JETI has recently developed a new spectroradiometer, the Specbos 1211.
+Addressing these shortcomings, JETI has developed a new spectroradiometer, the Specbos 1211.
 The 1211 is larger than the 1201, but otherwise looks very much the same.
 What really distinguishes the 1211 from the 1201 is its sensitivity.
-By way of comparison, consider the following measurements of a calibrated Pioneer Kuro.
+By way of comparison, consider the following measurements.

 As you can see, the difference in low-light sensitivity and speed is dramatic.
-The 1211 reads a 10% stimulus window in about the same time the 1201 takes to read a 60% window.
-The 1201 wouldn’t read 10% at all.
+The 1211 reads a 20% window in about the same time the 1201 takes to read a 70% window.
+The 1201 won’t read 10% at all.

 There is one other technical difference between the 1211 and its smaller brother that bears mentioning.
-JETI discovered that the 1211 was so sensitive that its accuracy was affected by the refresh rate on some displays.
-Thus, they had to update the unit to include support for refresh rate detection.
+JETI discovered that the 1211 was so sensitive that its repeatability was affected by the refresh rate on some displays.
+Thus, they updated the unit to include support for refresh rate detection.
+With this feature the 1211's repeatability is excellent.

 If you want a reference device as your primary measuring tool, the JETI 1211 is definitely the way to go.